 The article “In 2014 Every Business will be Disrupted by Open Technology” raised some very key points on some key disruptive patterns.
-A key theme we picked up on was the movement from bleeding and leading edge to more popular adoption of the open data and Open platforms.
+One key pattern being not necessarily the invention of open technology, but the adoption of it.

 - Stand-alone brands are shifting to open platforms for co-creation